Whoaa512/starred/README.md

 - [moonrepo/moon](https://github.com/moonrepo/moon) - A build system for the JavaScript ecosystem, written in Rust.
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - By mirroring traffic to and from your machine, mirrord surrounds your local service with a mirror image of its cloud environment.
 - [rulex-rs/pomsky](https://github.com/rulex-rs/pomsky) - A new, portable, regular expression language
-- [neondatabase/neon](https://github.com/neondatabase/neon) - The serverless open source alternative to AWS Aurora Postgres.
+- [neondatabase/neon](https://github.com/neondatabase/neon) - Serverless Postgres.
+We separated storage and compute to offer autoscaling, branching, and bottomless storage.
 - [Orange-OpenSource/hurl](https://github.com/Orange-OpenSource/hurl) - Hurl, run and test HTTP requests with plain text.
 - [copy/v86](https://github.com/copy/v86) - x86 virtualization in your browser, recompiling x86 to wasm on the fly
 - [ellie/atuin](https://github.com/ellie/atuin) - 🐢 Magical shell history